sanskrit/learnsanskrit.org/content/guide/sandhi/visarga-sandhi.md

 }

 To use this table, find the ending of the word on the top row.
-Then find the second sound on the right column.
+Then find the second sound in the right column.
 The corresponding cell in the table is the result.
 For example, if the first term ends in {s -As} and the next one starts with {s c} or {s ch}, then the result is {s -Az}.